 We May Contact You

-We may contact you to provide appointment reminders, information about treatment alternatives, or other health related benefits and services that may be of interest to you.
+We may contact you to provide appointment reminders, information about treatment alternatives, or other health-related benefits and services that may interest you.

 Protected Health Information (PHI)

-I understand that, under The Health Insurance Portability Accountability Act of 1996, I have certain rights to privacy in regards to my protected health information (PHI).
-I have received, read and understood The Notice of Privacy Practices.
+I understand that, under The Health Insurance Portability Accountability Act of 1996, I have certain rights to privacy regarding my protected health information (PHI).
+I have received, read, and understood The Notice of Privacy Practices.

 I understand that I am formally giving consent

-to the practice to receive pharmacy and medication information that will be received from any and all outside pharmacies, hospitals or other healthcare institutions.
-This information may be received electronically via electronic medical record or in writing.
+to the practice to receive pharmacy and medication information that I will receive from any and all outside pharmacies, hospitals, or other healthcare institutions.
+You may receive this information electronically via an electronic medical record or in writing.

 Our practice reserves the right to change the terms of the Notice of Privacy Practices.
 I understand the Practice will provide me with a copy of its Notice of Privacy Practices on request.

-I give permission to the physician and their staff to leave a message on my automated answering device or to family member regarding results of any test or appointments that were done in this office and/ or referred by this office.Dr.
-Shawn Khodadadian has either authored or reviewed and approved this content.
+I give the physician and their staff permission to leave a message on my automated answering device or to a family member regarding the results of any test or appointments done in this office or referred by this office.Manhattan Gastroenterology Locations: Manhattan Gastroenterology (Upper East Side) 983 Park Ave Ste 1D, New York 10028